HariniVS/LogicPillars/Readme.md

 ![Interview Process](images/event-storming/flows/05-interview-process-flow.png)

 #### Conclusion
-As a result of the event storming excercise we have discovered the domain and the requirements for the solution. we have identified two aggregates listed below as the most significant in terms of definite bounded functionalities and transactional boundaries.
+Through the event storming exercise, we discovered the domain and requirements for our solution.
+We identified two key aggregates that define our bounded contexts and transactional boundaries:

-1. Interview
-2. Interview Round
+1. **Interview** - Manages the overall interview process for a candidate
+2. **Interview Round** - Handles individual interview sessions within the process

+The event storming process helped us develop a ubiquitous language - a common vocabulary shared by all team members and stakeholders that eliminates translation between business and technical terminology.

-for a more detailed report on the different iterations and business flows can be found [here](pages/01-event-storming.md).
+For a more detailed report on the different iterations, business flows, and the complete event storming analysis, see [our detailed event storming documentation for HireIQ](pages/01-event-storming.md).

 ## 🏗️ Architecture & Design